AhmedMostafa9908/AI_Project-Mancala-Game-/README.md

    depend on the depth of of the algorithm

-3- Our game have stealing mode and no stealing mode
+3- Our game have two modes:

+    3.1- Stealing mode

+    3.2- No stealing mode

 4- We can chose which player to start